 Tissues will be provided by Pearson VUE.
 You may bring your own tissues according to pre-approved comfort aids but they may be subject to inspection.

-Pearson VUE has implemented social distancing guidelines at test centers to meet state and local requirements and will vary by location.
+Pearson VUE will apply social distancing guidelines at test centers to meet state and local requirements, which will vary by location.